gr-oss-devops/coding-challenge/README.md

 # Coding challenge
+This coding challenge is about creating a simple application that will list all repositories for a given username/orgname from Github.
+The application should be written in Java with Spring and should be deployed to AWS EC2 instance using Terraform.

 - [ ] Write an application in Java & Spring that will:
   - [ ] Expose a REST endpoint: